LevelCrush/LevelCrush.SPT.Mod/user/mods/DanW-SPTQuestingBots/README.md

 * **questing.bot_questing_requirements.break_for_looting.max_time_to_start_looting**: The duration of each break (in seconds).
 If one of the [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/) brain layers is not active after this time, the bot will resume questing.
 This is **2** s by default.
 * **questing.bot_questing_requirements.break_for_looting.max_loot_scan_time**: The maximum time that bots will be allowed to search for loot via [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/).
 If the bot hasn't found any loot within this time, it will continue questing.
 If it has found loot, it will not continue questing until it's completely finished with looting.
 This is **4** s by default.
 * **questing.bot_questing_requirements.break_for_looting.max_distance_from_boss**: The maximum distance (in meters) that a follower will be allowed to travel from its boss while looting.
 If the follower exceeds this distance, it will be forced to stop looting and regroup.
 This is **75** m by default.
+* **questing.bot_questing_requirements.break_for_looting.max_sain_version_for_resetting_decisions**: A string defining the maximum version of [SAIN](https://hub.sp-tarkov.com/files/file/1062-sain-2-0-solarint-s-ai-modifications-full-ai-combat-system-replacement/) that still requires bots' decisions to be reset when instructing them to loot.
+Otherwise, they will get stuck in SAIN's combat layers instead of looting for an extended period of time.
+This is "2.2.1.99" by default.
 * **questing.bot_questing_requirements.max_follower_distance.max_wait_time**: The maximum time (in seconds) that a bot's followers are allowed to be too far from it before it will stop questing and regroup.
 This is **5** s by default.
 * **questing.bot_questing_requirements.max_follower_distance.min_regroup_time**: The minimum time (in seconds) that a bot will be forced to regroup with its followers if it's too far from them.
 After this time, the bot will be allowed to patrol its area instead.
 This is **1** s by default.
 * **questing.bot_questing_requirements.max_follower_distance.regroup_pause_time**: When a boss reaches its nearest follower while regrouping, it will stop regrouping for this amount of time (in seconds).
 After that delay, it will continue regrouping if required, or it will continue questing.
 This delay is to prevent bosses from standing completely still while waiting for the rest of their followers to regroup.
 This is **2** s by default.